 If I want to go even further back, let us say several days, let us go back to April 10.
 The video now shows you April 10 at 7:20 in the morning and this is what D.C. looked like at that exact moment in time.
 This is where the locations of all the assets around the city were in relation to where my buildings were.

 Not only does Live Earth have an aggregation engine that brings all this data together, but the Live Earth platform also has an alerting engine.
 The critical alerts engine lets you know when interesting things happen within your data sources.
 Maybe you want to know when traffic drops below a certain speed in a certain area.
 Live Earth can trigger an alert when this event happens.

 In this video, what you see is a square in the middle of the screen.
 This is a geofence.
 We have built a simple alert that says when a ship comes in or out of this box, let us know.
 All the yellow pins you see on the map are notifications of when a ship entered or exited that box.
 When an alert is triggered, I can also go back in time to the moment that the event alert was triggered and see what caused that alert to happen in the first place.
 In this instance, it is a ship.
 And we now know that the ship triggered the alert, and we also have its historical track.

 In this example, we have set up an alert to monitor one of our Partners – the World Aware feed.
 They provide risk events around the globe.
-If I click on the incident, it is going to take me to that time, and that location, for that event.
-I can then assign it to someone on my team and I can add comments.
+If you click on the incident, it will take you to that time, and that location, for that event.
+You can then assign it to someone on your team and add comments.
 This allows users to keep track of events over time and move them through a workflow to triage events.